 “No I’m not,” I replied, standing my ground.
 “I only have 2 bags.
 This is a travel pillow I put behind my back so I can sit more comfortably on planes and this is the lunch I just bought from Hudson News, since our flight between Orlando and Phoenix is four hours long and you’re probably not going to give us more than a cookie.
 Neither of those ever count as a ‘bag.'”
 She gave up on that strategy quickly enough (I’m pretty sure I caught some side-eye too) and retorted back, “Well, your carry on bag is still too big for the overhead.
 You’ll have to put it in the Size Check and if it doesn’t fit, you’ll have to gate check it.”
 I really think if she was 20 years younger, she would have put her hands on her hips, stomped her foot and said, “So THERE!” too.

 Now, I know my carry on bag.
 It’s a Travelpro and I specifically bought that brand because it’s the one airline workers use specifically because it fits in the overhead 99% of the time, even when it’s completely stuffed.
 I also know I had my pillow in there and it’s made of memory foam.
 So as much as it squishes down when I zip the bag, it also puffs up once the bag is fully closed.
-And even then, it still fits in normal airline overhead space.
+And even then, because it easily squishes down again, it still fits in normal airline overhead space.

 She takes my bag from me and put it on top of the Size Check.
 “There, you see?,” said she of the obviously not having a good day and wanting to take it out on others.
 “It doesn’t fit.
 You’ll have to gate check it.” (you could almost hear the “neener, neener, neener” that wanted to come out at the end of that sentence)